Sherry1016/ECS189L_Final_Project/ProjectDocument.md

 - Game testing not only tests the game and finds some potential running problems but also tries to find the best presentation of the game.
 After testing the game many times, I choose to set the Gravity Scale Main Character to 1.5 instead of 1 (built-in value) to make the jump more vivid.
 We also set different speeds and damage amounts for different monsters, so that the game difficulty will be progressive.
 After testing the game again and again, our game became more and more playable and solved some potential problems that may let our game crushed.

 - I also do the game testing after everything is done.
-I invite ten people to play our game and here is the link for the [Observations and Playtester Comments form summary version](https://docs.google.com/document/d/1TPuzrFwl4hrnDEZRaEj5rH0Bu1S-puC1CbGLLLasNn4/edit?usp=sharing.)
+I invite ten people to play our game and here is the link for the [Observations and Playtester Comments form summary version](https://docs.google.com/document/d/1TPuzrFwl4hrnDEZRaEj5rH0Bu1S-puC1CbGLLLasNn4/edit?usp=sharing.).
+This form contains all my thoughts and findings when testing.
 I also let them rate our game.
 I made two tables to show the result more clearly: https://docs.google.com/spreadsheets/d/18lXD0Wz-vKrKnqIJ1FK3InlfIqK6n3yp6WoHyOBlZp4/edit?usp=sharing.

 ## Narrative Design (Zijun Ye)